Update on Mayor's Disaster Relief Fund for Kurnell Residents

 Information for Kurnell Residents

-Council understands the difficulties faced by the Kurnell community following the recent storm and would like to help by providing information and streamlined approvals processes.
+Council understands the difficulties faced by the Kurnell community following the storm and tornado in Kurnell and would like to help by providing information and streamlined approvals processes:

 If you need to demolish your house